HistoricFutures/getstring3.com/privacy/index.markdown

 nextLink: "/security"
 ---

-Historic Futures Ltd (We) collect certain information or data about you when you use String3.
+Historic Futures Ltd (we / us) collect certain information or data about you when you use our websites - which can be found at [http://historicfutures.com](http://historicfutures.com) and [https://getstring3.com](http://getstring3.com) (and includes [https://app.getstring3.com](https://app.getstring3.com)).

-This includes:
+This may include:

 1. values you fill in on forms such as your name, email address and company you work for
 1. details to allow you access to this service which may include a username